Colleges and career schools that are licensed or registered with the Office of Higher Education are required to:

 The Office of Higher Education takes the following steps when you file a written complaint about a private college or career school:

-- If Minnesota statutes or rules under our jurisdiction are related to the complaint, we will prepare a letter to the institution outlining the nature of the allegations and provide the institution with a copy of the complaint.
+We will prepare a letter to the institution outlining the nature of the allegations and provide the institution with a copy of the complaint.
 The letter will request a written response regarding the specific situation in the complaint.

 If our office finds that the nature of your complaint is not related to our office's requirements or standards, you will notify you in writing that we are not taking any further action on your complaint.

 We may ask clarifying questions or gather additional evidence in support of your complaint.
 We may also seek verification of the complaint from independent sources who may have witnessed events or have other documentation.